Doheera-kosi/Math-Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians: Refactor With Hooks
+# Math magicians: Full Website

 > This is the first project of the Math Magicians application.
 I set up the environment and tools needed to develop a React application.